-The preparation of these unaudited condensed interim financial statements in conformity with IFRS requires management to make judgements, estimates and assumptions that affect the amounts reported in the financial statements and the related notes to the financial statements during the reporting period.
+The preparation of these financial statements in conformity with IFRS requires management to make judgements, estimates and assumptions that affect the amounts reported in the financial statements and the related notes to the financial statements during the reporting period.

-Significant areas requiring the use of management estimates include the decommissioning liabilities on mineral interests, recoverability and measurement of deferred tax assets and liabilities and the assumptions used in valuing options and warrants in share-based payment calculations.
+Significant areas requiring the use of management estimates include the decommissioning liabilities on mineral interests, fair value of financial instruments and recoverability and measurement of deferred tax assets.
 By their nature, these estimates are subject to measurement uncertainty and actual results could differ from those estimates.